Frequently asked questions.

 What’s the food situation?

-Fear not- you will not be surviving on granola dust and a dream.
-We’ve lined up breakfast and dinner vendors for every day, so you can roll out of your tent and make a pit stop at the coffee truck on your way to morning yoga!
-Multiple options will be available for dinner to keep everyone happy and full.
+Fear not—you won’t be surviving on granola dust and a dream.
+We’ve lined up breakfast and dinner vendors each day, so you can roll out of your tent and grab a coffee or meal on your way to morning yoga!
+Multiple dinner options will be available for purchase.

-As for Saturday Lunch?
-That one’s a choose-your-own-adventure.
-We expect most folks will be out riding, exploring, and sniffing out whatever grub calls their name.
+As for Saturday lunch?
+That’s a choose-your-own-adventure.
+Most folks will be out riding, exploring, and finding whatever grub calls their name.
 Bottom line: no one will be hangry.

 What vendors should i expect?